Coronavirus: your questions answered

-You must sign your will in the presence of two independent witnesses, who must also sign it in your presence – so all three people should be together when each one signs.
+You must sign your will in the presence (either in person or remotely via video call) of two independent witnesses, who must also sign the same document in your presence.
 If the will is signed incorrectly, it is not valid.
 Beneficiaries of the will, their spouses or civil partners shouldn't act as witnesses, or they lose their right to the inheritance.
 Beneficiaries shouldn't even be present in the room when the will is signed.
 It’s also best not to ask an executor to act as a witness.

 Making a will if you have an illness or dementia